Minecraft doesn't really have characters, but the player and mobs embody many tropes.

 - Surreal Horror: They're 3-meter tall creatures of darkness that teleport and know when you're looking at them.
 They can even tell if you are looking in their direction in complete darkness when you can't actually see them.

 - Teleport Spam: It's main fighting style consists mostly of trying to punch you, then teleporting away before or the exact second it gets hurt.

-- Unstoppable Rage: If you do manage to gain it's ire, it will open it's mouth, emit a growling/moaning noise while shaking in absolute rage, before crossing the distance between it and you in the blink of an eye and trying to murder you.
+- Unstoppable Rage: If you do manage to gain it's ire, it will open it's mouth, emit a growling/moaning noise while shaking in absolute fury, before crossing the distance between it and you in the blink of an eye and trying to murder you.

 - Villain Teleportation/Offscreen Teleportation

 - Teleport Spam: They often teleport when attacked, especially with arrows.
 They also teleport at random during the day, too.
 For added fun, watch one get caught in a rainstorm.

 - Weakened by the Light: In Beta 1.8, the Endermen couldn't survive in sunlight.
 This weakness has since been removed, though they aren't as aggressive in sunlight and will simply teleport around more or less at random until they end up somewhere dark.

 - Weaksauce Weakness: They take damage from water and rain.

 - You can prevent them from teleporting into your home simply by making sure the walking space within is only two blocks high, since the Endermen are too tall to fit into an area that small (though this does make for a claustrophobic environment, and Endermen don't usually teleport into your buildings if they aren't provoked).
 Unless it's raining.
 Some players like to make 3-block high sheltered areas outside their houses to discourage Endermen from teleporting directly into the house when it rains.
 Or because they are fond of them..

 - Snowballs also damage them like Nether mobs, being made of water.
 They'll immediately turn neutral and flee when getting smacked with one.